Sandhills Early Childhood Centre is located at 6 Gilmore Crescent, Byron Bay

 Please contact the centre for the current fees and charges, call 02 6685 8118 or send an email to firstname.lastname@example.org.

 We believe our fees reflect value for money.
-It enables us to provide experienced qualified staff, a hot lunch, dessert, morning and afternoon tea each day, hats for the 3-5 year olds, sun block and visiting entertainment.
+They enable us to provide experienced qualified staff, a hot lunch, dessert, morning and afternoon tea each day, hats for the three-five year olds, sun block and visiting entertainment.

-Waiting List forms and our Parent Handbook can be requested by emailing the centre at email@example.com.
+Waiting list forms and further information can be requested by emailing the centre at email@example.com.

 We suggest you visit us before making a decision about whether Sandhills is the right option for your family.
 Call the centre on 02 6685 8118 to make a time when someone will be available to show you around and provide the necessary information.

-Our centre is community based, and a Parent Committee provides input into policy development, social and fundraising activities.
+Our centre is community-based, and our Parent Committee is actively involved in fundraising activities.

 Parents are welcome to stay and play, or contribute to the program by reading stories, teaching new songs, music, dance or games.